hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ## Differential expression between conditions using FindMarkers()

 In our current UMAP, we have merged samples across the different conditions and used integration to align cells of the same celltype across samples.
-Now, what of we were interested in a particular celltype and **understanding how gene expression changes across the different conditions?**
+Now, what if we were interested in a particular celltype and **understanding how gene expression changes across the different conditions?**

 The `FindMarkers()` function in the Seurat package is used to perform differential expression analysis between groups of cells.
 We provide arguments to specify `ident.1` and `ident.2` the two groups of cells we are interested in comparing.
 Typically, this function is used to compare two different clusters of cells and resulting gene lists are used to help determine the celltype annotation.